TMZ: Johnny Depp Vs. Amber Heard

-During the defamation trial against actress Amber Heard, TMZ was a point of discussion and drew much criticism.
-Lawyer Camille Vasquez said Heard gave TMZ a video of Johnny Depp being agitated and slamming cupboards a day before the temporary restraining order (TRO) was filed.
+During the defamation trial against actress Amber Heard, TMZ was a point of discussion.
+Lawyer Camille Vasquez, representing Depp, said Heard gave TMZ a video of Johnny Depp being agitated and slamming cupboards a day before the temporary restraining order (TRO) was filed.
 Vasquez also pointed out that TMZ had been alerted of the alleged abuse and the upcoming divorce in 2016.
 Heard said in her deposition that TMZ had been alerted.
 On May 24, 2022, TMZ, through EHM Productions Inc, filed an Emergency Motion to prevent a former employee from testifying in the case.
-The motion was denied.
+The motion was denied and Morgan Tremaine, the former TMZ employee, gave testimony.

 Death of Liam Payne

-On October 16, 2024, after the death of British singer and former One Direction member Liam Payne, TMZ drew controversy for posting pictures of the identifying tattoos on his dead body as well as the scene of the hotel in Buenos Aires, Argentina.
-This sparked outrage on social media, including from Canadian singer Alessia Cara and British media personality Rylan Clark.
+On October 16, 2024, after the death of English singer and former One Direction member Liam Payne, TMZ drew controversy for posting pictures of the identifying tattoos on his dead body as well as the scene of the hotel in Buenos Aires, Argentina.
+This sparked outrage on social media, including from Canadian singer Alessia Cara and English media personality Rylan Clark.
 The photos were taken down after the backlash.